skywind3000/asyncrun.vim/README.md

 :AsyncRun -mode=term -pos=curwin -hidden python "$(VIM_FILEPATH)"
 ```

+When using internal terminal in a split window, AsyncRun will firstly reuse a finished previous terminal window if it exists, if not, AsyncRun will create a new terminal window in given position.
+Tab based terminal can also be reusable if `-reuse` is provided.

 The `-pos` field accepts an uppercase `TAB`, to create tab on the left of current tab.

-When using internal terminal, AsyncRun will firstly reuse a finished previous terminal window if it exists, if not, AsyncRun will create a new terminal window in given position.
+If internal terminal still cannot fully fit your needs, you may want to [Customize Runner](https://github.com/skywind3000/asyncrun.vim/wiki/Customize-Runner).

 ### Terminal Name